annejan/woo_data_playground/README.md

 ### Installing PyMuPDF (fitz), Flair, Pandas and OpenPyXL

-You can install the PyMuPDF and OpenPyXL libraries using pip:
+You can install all the required libraries using `pip`.

 ```bash
 pip install -r requirements.txt